rjenkin/certificates-demo/docs/chain-of-trust.md

 ## Recreate certificates

-This exercise involves trying to recreate all three certificate with identical details.
+This exercise involves trying to recreate all three certificates with identical details.
 To verify whether your certificate matches, we will use a diff tool to identify what is similar or different.
 Start with the root CA as that's needed to create the intermediate certificate, and finally the server's certificate.

 > Note: you won't be able to match the public key or the signature value using your own private keys.